 It is not uncommon for the sponsor of a nursing home resident to be required to sign all manner of documents in order to get their loved one admitted.
 Frequently, one of the required documents contains an arbitration clause that bars future lawsuits alleging neglect or poor care by the facility.
 Don’t worry.
-Drake Law Firm has years of experience in getting around these agreements, particularly when the resident suffers from dementia or some other mental disorder that prevents them from understanding the document.
+The nursing home abuse lawyers at Drake Injury Lawyers has years of experience in getting around these agreements, particularly when the resident suffers from dementia or some other mental disorder that prevents them from understanding the document.

 Nursing home injury cases tend to be a battle of evidence.
 What did the nursing home do, what is the home saying it did, and what can you prove?
 All with a background of anger and stress over what happened to your friend or family member.

-Drake Law is a small Birmingham firm with a big reputation.
-Our highly-rated attorneys handle only injury cases through all stages: investigation, obtaining and organizing the medical records, negotiating with the nursing home or other defendant, filing the claim, and litigating the case through settlement or jury verdict.
+Drake Injury Lawyers is a small Birmingham firm with a big reputation.
+Our highly-rated Birmingham personal injury attorneys handle only injury cases through all stages: investigation, obtaining and organizing the medical records, negotiating with the nursing home or other defendant, filing the claim, and litigating the case through settlement or jury verdict.

 Get the benefit of our 25 years of experience and record of success.
-Call and tell us what’s been happening at the nursing home that has you concerned.
-There’s no charge for getting our take on the case, so call today to schedule an appointment to speak with our nursing home neglect and abuse attorneys.
+Contact us and let us know what’s been happening at the nursing home that has you concerned.
+There’s no charge for getting our take on the case, so call (205) 970-0800 today to schedule an appointment to speak with our nursing home abuse attorneys.